• Skip to primary navigation

 Mustard Potato Salad on a white plate next to a small bowl of olives.

-I know there are a lot of potato salad recipes out there and every house has their favourite, but this one really does have it all.
+There are a lot of potato salad recipes out there and every house has their favourite, but this mustard potato salad really does have it all.
 We think that mustard is essential when it comes to a potato salad dressing as it adds lots of flavour without adding a lot of extra calories.

 You can use wholegrain or dijon mustard but we find that wholegrain adds a nice extra texture to the dish and it looks great when served up on the table too.
-Mixed with some creme fraiche, lots of herbs and some greens it makes the perfect summer side dish.
+Mixed with some creme fraiche rather than mayo, lots of herbs and some greens it makes the perfect summer side dish.

 Jump to: